BlinovaAlexa/The_Compliance_Registry_Documentation/Linked.md

 ![My Network](/images/mynetwork1.jpg)

+The document can be downloaded right from the search result page.

 ## Add Affiliates

 On the My Network page, the user can add new Affiliates and request their compliance by clicking the Add Affiliates button.